nerdedi/windgapacademy/docs/RIPPLE_EFFECTS.md

 Check out the ripple effect demos:

-- `ripple-effect-demo.html`: Standalone demo showcasing various ripple animations
+- Use the integrated SPA route or the Animation demo instead of a standalone HTML file.
+Example route: `/animation-demo` which contains ripple and WebGL effect showcases.
 - `src/components/RippleDemo.jsx`: React component demo with interactive controls

 ## Usage Guide